DreamWorks slips to loss as "Guardians" movie disappoints

 DreamWorks did not provide any future schedule for the film.

-"The majority of these films' profit will not occur until the second half of the year, specifically in the fourth quarter," Chief Financial Officer Lew Coleman said on a conference call with analysts.
+"The majority of these films' profit will not occur until the second half of the year, specifically in the fourth quarter," Coleman said.

 The net loss was $82.7 million, or 98 cents per share, in the fourth quarter, compared with a profit of $24.3 million, or 29 cents per share, a year earlier.